 NGSLP proposes a maximum frame size of 65,536 bytes.
 This enhanced frame would provide for frame sizes 32 times larger than the current set of standards.
 A larger maximum CCSDS frame size would reduce frame data processing for very high rate missions and the increased size of the VC sequence counter would provide the needed accountability.

 NGSLP offers a variable length transfer frame on all links.
 A variable length frame accommodates the insertion of either a data driven Master or Virtual Channel Insert Zone.
 These insert zones could carry real time data or messages carried within the Insert Zone, signaled in the transfer frame header.
 The aperiodic insertion of real time data on demand is not possible using a fixed frame approach.
 Addition flexibility is available to a mission, even when they decide to maintain the relationship between the the frame and the codeblock.
-Namily, variable length frames can utilize an integer number of code words to form the desired code block.
+Namely, variable length frames can utilize an integer number of code words to form the desired code block.
 In so doing, one code word size can be utilized for an entire mission with little degradation of coding gain performance while allowing the frames to be sized to meet the need and demands of the link.

 Agency data accountability services depend upon a suitable frame sequence counter, one whose frame sequence count does not return to zero over short periods of time.
 CCSDS agencies currently utilize this type of counter as the primary means of uniquely identifying and ordering telemetry frames.
 At a 10 Gbps downlink rate and using the current maximum transfer frame size of 2048 bytes, the extended frame sequence counter rolls over in ~ 7 minutes.
 We have heard from several NASA mission operations personal that this amount of time is unacceptable for data accountability.
 In the proposed NGSLP protocol this counter can be extended to larger sizes, and it could take years to overflow the counter.